HaoZeke/artn-plugin/docs/sections/Output.rst

 ======

-The description of output files can be found in: :ref:`tuto_partn_output`.
+The description of output files can be found in Tutorial: :ref:`tuto_partn_output`.